 Data collection was mainly conducted at the same time during the summer 2018, in order to allow a synoptic coverage of the entire Mediterranean Sea.
-However, due to complex political and security situations, a few areas could be surveyed only in 2019: a dedicated survey was conducted in august 2019 in Syrian coastal waters and the Egyptian boat surveys are now being implemented (October 2019).
+However, due to complex political and security situations, a few areas could be surveyed only in 2019: an ASI survey was conducted in august 2019 in Syrian coastal waters and the ASI Egyptian boat surveys was carried out in October 2019.
 There is confidence that the different period for some areas will not negatively affect the overall results.